Best Sortly Alternatives for 2026

 Asset Panda is the enterprise option.
 Where Sortly keeps things simple with folders and photos, Asset Panda lets you build custom fields, multi-step approval workflows, automated alerts, and role-based permissions that map to your org chart.

-It's built for companies where asset management has regulatory implications: healthcare equipment subject to FDA tracking, government property under FAR compliance, or financial assets requiring depreciation schedules for tax purposes.
+It's built for companies where asset management has regulatory implications: healthcare equipment subject to FDA tracking, government property under FAR compliance, or financial assets requiring depreciation schedules.

 What You Get